ethyl2/performance_project/README_log.md

   #### Effect:

-  The ave. scripting time decreased by about 0.1 ms, with a range of 1.3 - 1.6 ms.
+  The ave. scripting time decreased by about _0.1 ms_, with a range of _1.3
+  - 1.6_ ms.

-5. In `document.addEventListener('DOMContentLoaded', function()`, decrease the amount of generated animated pizzas from 200 to 50.
-This is done by changing the upper limit for `i`:
+5. In `document.addEventListener('DOMContentLoaded', function()`, decrease the
+  amount of generated animated pizzas from 200 to 50.
+Even with zooming out the page, only 25 pizzas show on the page at a time, so 200 seems unnecessary.
+  Even 50 might be more than needed, but should be a good amount, just in case.

+  Change the upper limit for `i`:

   `for (var i = 0; i < 50; i++)`

   #### Effect:

-  The ave. scripting time decreased to about 0.5 ms.
+  The ave. scripting time decreased to about _0.5 ms_.

 6. Back in `changePizzaSizes()`, change all `querySelector` and `querySelectorAll` to `getElementById` and `getElementsByClassName`.

   The time differences I measured:

   #### Before the change:

-  12.3 ms when sliding from Medium -> Small.
+  _12.3 ms_ when sliding from Medium -> Small.

-  8.1 ms when sliding from Small -> Large.
+  _8.1 ms_ when sliding from Small -> Large.

   #### After the change:

-  2.8 ms when sliding from Medium -> Small.
+  _2.8 ms_ when sliding from Medium -> Small.

-  1.7 ms when sliding from Small -> Large.
+  _1.7 ms_ when sliding from Small -> Large.

 7. Also, in `changePizzaSizes()`, add the variable `containers`, since its value is used several times in the function.

   `var containers = document.getElementsByClassName("randomPizzaContainer");`

   #### Effect:

-  The times increased by about 0.1 ms.
+  The times decreased by about _0.1 ms_.

 8. Inside the scroll event listener, put the `updatePositions` function inside a `requestAnimationFrame()`.

   `window.addEventListener('scroll', function() {
       window.requestAnimationFrame(updatePositions);